-Perhaps the suggestion of adding yet more technology to your family routine seems unnecessary, but how about something that boosts learning without needing screen time?
-We’re talking about podcasts.
-Many adults enjoy listening to podcasts, but have your children tried?
+Many of us adults enjoy listening to podcasts, so why not get your children to join?
 Podcasts for children have seen massive growth; a 2019 study by Edison Research found that podcast listening had increased 48 per cent among Americans aged 12-24.
 Further, there are now quality podcasts, covering all manner of subjects, made for (and some even by) children.

 Book Club For Kids

 In this award-winning podcast, a group of young readers come together to talk about a particular book – which is read aloud by a celebrity.
 The author is also on hand to answer reader questions.
 Aimed at children who can comfortably read chapter books, it gives them the freedom to select episodes according to books they want to read. http://www.bookclubforkids.org

 Aimed at children age 5-12, each episode of Wow in the World asks questions about a new amazing scientific discovery and explains the answers through comedy and conversation.
 Curious kids – and their grown-ups – will be drawn away from their screens, and deep into the coolest new stories in science and technology and they will love it.
 A new daily podcast, Two Whats?!
 And a Wow! with daily STEAM challenges has also just been launched. https://www.npr.org/podcasts/510321/wow-in-the-world

 There are 2 by this name.
 One by National Geographic which is a radio show and another can can be found on Apple.
 The stories highlight a lot of cool and interesting little known facts la the Weird But True book series by National Geographic.